Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-xG0mfuXiFY8.md

 ### Transcript

-> all this that's really hard what's the final objective in the game you need to complete project assembly and that's all i can say that's the one
+> all this that's really hard what's the final objective in the game you need to complete project assembly and that's all I can say that's the one